 - 1 teaspoons kosher salt

-- Using the bowl of a stand mixer fitted with dough hook, place water.
-Sprinkle water with sugar and yeast.
-Let stand 5-10 minutes until foamy.
-Mix in butter, milk, salt and 1½ cups flour.
+- Using a stand mixer, fitted the dough hook, combine water/yeast mixture ,butter, milk, salt and 1½ cups flour.
+Begin to knead for about 1-2 minutes.
 Stir in additional flour gradually.
 Add enough flour until dough is smooth.
-Knead for 7-10 minutes.
-Dough should stick to the bottom of the bowl but clears sides.
+It will be slightly sticky Knead for 7-10 minutes. the dough should stick to the bottom of the bowl but clears sides.

 - In a small bowl, combine the olive oil, basil and minced garlic.
 Cut dough into 1-in. pieces; dip into oil mixture.
-Layer into a greased 9-in. x 5-in. loaf pans.
-Cover and let rise until doubled, about 1 hour.
+Layer into a greased 9-in. x 5-in. loaf pan.
+Cover and let rise until almost doubled, about 45 minutes - 1 hour.

-- Preheat oven to 350 degrees.
-Stuff cubed cheese and half of tomatoes in crevices of dough.
+- Meanwhile, 15 minutes before the dough has completely risen, preheat oven to 350 degrees.
+Stuff cubed cheese and half of the tomatoes into the crevices of dough.

 - Bake for 30 minutes or until golden brown.
-Temperature should read 200 degrees.
-Sprinkle with kosher salt, chopped tomatoes and fresh basil (if desired.)
+To check baked dough with a thermometer, it should read 200 degrees.
+Sprinkle with kosher salt, additional chopped tomatoes, and fresh basil.

 Join the newsletter